Top Ten Classic NASCAR Drivers

 Pearson should be 2nd on this list

-16 Jeff Gordon Jeffery Michael Gordon is an American former professional stock car racing driver, currently an announcer for Fox NASCAR, and a top executive for Hendrick Motorsports.
+Jeffery Michael Gordon is an American former professional stock car racing driver.
+He is currently an announcer for Fox NASCAR.
+In addition, he serves as the vice chairman of Hendrick Motorsports.

 First seen Jeff Gordon on ESPN's Thursday Night Thunder back late '80's driving a miget sprint car at Indianapolis raceway park.
 Had a feeling he was going to be one of the best then.
 His first Daytona 500 brough back memories of Dale Earnhardt in rookie '79.
 Jeff's debut in Winston Cup marked a new generation had arrived, not since Davy Allison was anybody so competitive.
 Jeff joined Hendrick when they finally got they're act together and started winning. (was easy for Chevy in the 90's since Buick and Olds withdrew and the Ford Thunderbird after 89 was as aerodynamic as Kenworth)Anyway I was hoping to see Jeff close in on David Pearson's win record but he is doing what Richard Petty should have done by the mid 80's; retire before becoming a backmarker( where Dale Earnhardt was heading in 2000)